0xUnd3adBeef/SecurityNotes/eJPT-EN 1/README.md

 ## Note :
 ### The english on these notes might be VERY bad, I wrote those notes between my late 13's and very early 14's :)
 > i might correct them someday (🥀💔)
+> I also CANNOT upload images to there because they are copyrighted content